Coca-Cola: Competitors

 Pepsi, the flagship product of PepsiCo, the Coca-Cola Company's main rival in the soft drink industry, is usually second to Coke in sales, and outsells Coca-Cola in some markets.
 RC Cola, now owned by the Dr Pepper Snapple Group, the third-largest soft drink manufacturer, is also widely available.

 Around the world, many local brands compete with Coke.
 In South and Central America Kola Real, also known as Big Cola, is a growing competitor to Coca-Cola.
 On the French island of Corsica, Corsica Cola, made by brewers of the local Pietra beer, is a growing competitor to Coca-Cola.
 In the French region of Brittany, Breizh Cola is available.
 In Peru, Inca Kola outsells Coca-Cola, which led the Coca-Cola Company to purchase the brand in 1999.
-In Sweden, Julmust outsells Coca-Cola during the Christmas season.
+In Sweden, julmust outsells Coca-Cola during the Christmas season.
 In Scotland, the locally produced Irn-Bru was more popular than Coca-Cola until 2005, when Coca-Cola and Diet Coke began to outpace its sales.
 In the former East Germany, Vita Cola, invented during communist rule, is gaining popularity.

 While Coca-Cola does not have the majority of the market share in India, The Coca-Cola Company's other brands like Thums Up and Sprite perform well.
 The Coca-Cola Company purchased Thums Up in 1993 when they re-entered the Indian market.
 As of 2023, Coca-Cola held a 9% market-share in India while Thums Up and Sprite had a 16% and 20% market share respectively.

 Tropicola, a domestic drink, is served in Cuba instead of Coca-Cola, due to a United States embargo.
 French brand Mecca-Cola and British brand Qibla Cola are competitors to Coca-Cola in the Middle East.

 In Turkey, Cola Turka, in Iran and the Middle East, Zamzam and Parsi Cola, in some parts of China, Future Cola, in the Czech Republic and Slovakia, Kofola, in Slovenia, Cockta, and the inexpensive Mercator Cola, sold only in the country's biggest supermarket chain, Mercator, are some of the brand's competitors.

 In 2021, Coca-Cola petitioned to cancel registrations for the marks Thums Up and Limca issued to Meenaxi Enterprise, Inc. based on misrepresentation of source.
 The Trademark Trial and Appeal Board concluded that "Meenaxi engaged in blatant misuse in a manner calculated to trade on the goodwill and reputation of Coca-Cola in an attempt to confuse consumers in the United States that its Thums Up and Limca marks were licensed or produced by the source of the same types of cola and lemon-lime soda sold under these marks for decades in India."

 Advertising

 An 1890s advertisement showing model and operetta star Hilda Clark in formal 19th century attire.
 The ad is titled Drink Coca-Cola 5¢.
 (US).

+Coca-Cola's first-ever advertisement was inside an 1886 issue of the Atlanta Journal, calling the drink "Delicious!
+Refreshing!
+Exhilarating!
+Invigorating!"